 A UPnP Device contains a number of UPnPService objects.
-UPnPService objects combine actions and state variables.
+UPnPService objects combine zero or more actions and one or more state variables.

 111.5.1 State Variables

 The UPnPStateVariable interface encapsulates the properties of a UPnP state variable.
 In addition to the properties defined by the UPnP specification, a state variable is also mapped to a Java data type.
 The Java data type is used when an event is generated for this state variable and when an action is performed containing arguments related to this state variable.
 There must be a strict correspondence between the UPnP data type and the Java data type so that bundles using a particular UPnP device profile can predict the precise Java data type.